The Principal, is secretary to the Board in a non-voting capacity.

 The oral component for Irish has increased to 40% at Leaving Certificate.
 It is now policy to conduct full oral examinations in Irish and in continental languages at the end of 5th year.
 Language teachers acknowledge that an examined oral component at junior cycle would lead to a smoother transition from junior to senior cycle.

-The French exchange with the Lycée Montesquieu in Bordeaux continues to be popular.
+The French exchange with the Lycée Montesquieu in Bordeaux did not take place.
+It is hoped to run the exchange in the coming year.
 The board acknowledges the commitment of the language teachers who have made school exchanges possible over the years.

 The Building and Grounds